ds300/jetzt/readme.md

 Remember to pull every now and then for bugfixes and new features.

+### Bookmarklet

+You can also use it as a bookmarklet by:
+- Copying the content of bookmarklet.js
-You can also use our bookmarklet by manually adding a new bookdrag and pasting the content of bookmarklet.js in the location field.
+- Manually adding a new bookmark
+- Pasting the content into the location field.

 ### Usage